Maybe you’ve even been looking at some amazing Oahu tours.

 For free beaches on the North Shore (all the beaches all free), look to Waimea Bay, Shark’s Cove (for snorkeling), and Sunset Beach.

-If you are in Hawaii, you kind of MUST go for one of the best Oahu hikes with stunning views.
+If you are in Hawaii, you kind of MUST go for one of the best Oahu hikes with beautiful ocean views.

 Most hikes on Oahu are free, although the most famous one of the Diamond Head hike is $1-5 depending on how you arrive.
 (By foot vs by car.)